AhmedMemon-007/PPE-Detection/README.md

 ---

 ## 🚀 Features
-- Detection of PPE such as helmets, vests, masks, etc.
+- Loads and preprocesses a PPE dataset from Roboflow.
-- Training and evaluation on a custom-labeled dataset.
+- Trains and evaluates a deep learning model for PPE detection.
-- Inference with bounding boxes for detected equipment.
+- Performs inference on test images with bounding boxes.
-- Scalable pipeline for adding new object classes.
+- End-to-end pipeline in a single Jupyter Notebook.

 ---